mlgid-project/mlgidlab/README.md

   (`det2q_gid`, `det2q`, `det2pol_gid`, `det2pol`).
 - Provide a **PONI** calibration file, an optional **mask** (`.npy` / `.tif` / `.edf`), and the **angle of incidence**.
+- **Create… buttons** next to the PONI and Mask fields open the embedded pyFAI calibration dialog so you can produce both files without leaving mlgidLAB.
+The dialog seeds the experiment image from the active raw scan (per-pixel mean across all frames so faint outer rings come out of the noise) and carries existing PONI / mask paths from the Conversion fields into the dialog so you can refine in place.
+Two prominent "Add … to conversion" buttons push saved paths back into the QLineEdits without closing the dialog.
 - Edit **sample metadata** (YAML editor) and add **experimental metadata** manually or by picking a dataset from the raw HDF5 tree.
 - Choose where the output goes: